csoroiu/alis/docs/docker/dns resolution for docker and buildx.md

 # Dns resolution for Docker containers and Buildx (BuildKit)
-The issue is that in order to push the images, the buildx buildkit container needs to have access to the ip address of the registry.
+The issue is that in order to push the images, the buildx BuildKit container needs to have access to the ip address of the registry.
 In order to resolve it, docker must use the dns of the host.
 This cannot be done by referring 127.0.0.53 as ip address for dns, or 127.0.1.1.
 We need to make resolved to bind to docker0 interface.